All Episodes

 But I'll tell you something, Sean.

-This shows you the media bias at a level we have I I'll tell you something, I've never seen anything like it.
+This shows you the media bias at a level we have, I'll tell you something.

 False story.

-Even the newspaper that reported it said they never said that the president or his family was the subject to a uh subpoena from the special counsel.
+Even the newspaper that reported it said they never said that the president or his family was the subject to a subpoena from the special counsel.

 False story.

-Then two days later, CNN breaking news, they're gloating.
+Then two days later, CNN, breaking news, they're gloating.

-And they had three different people review it, approve it, and no consequence to the reporter on that one.
+The email was not dated September 4th, and they had three different people review it, approve it, and no consequence to the reporter on that one.

-But there are never any quantum.
+But there are never any questions.

-You know, look at Great Britain, they have loser pay laws in terms of tort reform.
+They have loser pay laws in terms of tort reform.

 I mean, you're a lawyer.

-How many times have you gotten phone calls?
+How many times have you gotten pulled?

 It's so rare that there's a win.